urbit/old-doc/dev_guide/1-ford.md

 In this example we're loading a library and calling a function from that library.
 The library is simple, containing only one function, that computes the Fibonacci number of a number.

 To do this we have introduced a new rune, `//`, which can be used to load local resources.
 We are using the relative path `/%%/lib` to load our `lib.hook` file.
 The context of this file is `/hymn/hook`, so we use `%%` to go up one level in the same way you would use `..`.
 For more about paths, see [arvo basics](link).

+`//` is only one of a family of runes used for resource loading.
+In our next example we'll explore some others.